When and where is the 2014 University Commencement?

 Non-graduating students and employees with CUID may be on campus but should not expect to attend the ceremony without a ticket, as seating is very limited.

 All children over the age of three require a ticket.
 Lost tickets will not be replaced.
-Selling or buying tickets to University Commencement is strictly prohibited.

 Degrees are awarded for all schools in October, February, and May.
 They are also awarded in June for some Health Sciences programs.
 Every candidate, regardless of graduation date, is invited to participate in the annualUniversity Commencementceremony held in May when degrees are officially conferred.